SpyrosoftOsijek/ecg-esp32/README.md

 ### Setting up the Hardware

-* Use jumper wires to connect the MAX30001 ECG sensor to the ESP32-S3 development board.
+* Use jumper wires to connect the M034 module to the ESP32-S3 development board.
 Refer to the sensor's documentation for the correct pin connections.
 * Attach the ECG electrodes to the subject's body at the designated points (e.g., left arm, right arm, and left leg) to measure the heart's electrical activity.
-* Connect the ECG leads from the electrodes to the MAX30001 sensor.
+* Connect the ECG leads from the electrodes to the M034 module.

 ### Configure the project